Best Softshell Jackets

 Overall this jacket provides for a full range of motion, but nothing more than you would expect in a zippered hoodie or sweatshirt.
-It should be noted that there is some compression and tightness by design in the chest and shoulder area, and that this jacket is not well suited for people of a wider girth overall.
+It should be noted that there are some compression and tightness by design in the chest and shoulder area and that this jacket is not well suited for people of a wider girth overall.

 Despite its relatively thin nature, this jacket is surprisingly good at keeping both water and wind at bay.
 While we wouldn’t suggest trusting it to survive a heavy downpour, the outer shell can often withstand a light sprinkle or a brisk wind with ease.

 Instead of using traditional insulation, this lightweight jacket features infrared technology and design to help you retain as much of your body heat as possible to keep you warm, and the superior outer shell to keep you dry.